nyfon/cibsastqueue/README.md

-# CiBsQueue
+# CiBsAstQueue
 ###################
-What is CiBsQueue
+What is CiBsAstQueue
 ###################

-CodeIgniter is an application developed with codeigniter 3 and bootstrap 4, which displays the service queues of an asterisk application over AJAM.
+CiBsAstQueue is an application developed with codeigniter 3 and bootstrap 4, which displays the service queues of an asterisk application over AJAM.

 *******************